-Moz Keyword Explorer – If you mention Moz to anyone in the SEO space, they’ll know exactly what you’re talking about.
-Moz is another company with a historically good track record with Google and everything SEO related.
+Semrush – If you mention Semrush to anyone in the SEO space, they’ll know exactly what you’re talking about.
+Semrush is another company with a historically good track record with Google and everything SEO related.
 A very credible resource.

 A lot of these tools offer very similar services so it’s really up to you to find out which keyword research tools work best for you.